-\$ ls -1 filename
+\$ ls -l filename

-The filename entry can be the name of the file or a list of filenames separated by spaces.
+The filename entry can be the name of the file or a list of file names separated by spaces.
 You may also use pattern-matching characters to specify files.
 See Section 5.4.1.3 for more information.